 MSD is using a web-based portal for accepting and evaluating bid proposals digitally at http://louisvillemsd.bonfirehub.com/portal for this Invitation to Bid.
 Documents may be uploaded at any time during the open period indicated for each proposal.

-Description and location of Project: Existing Trap Catch Basin Replacements along West Main Street.
+Description and location of Project: The installation of 2400 + LF of 6-inch water line and other appurtenance work.
 All work shall be done in accordance to MSD’s Standard Specifications.

 Persons wishing to view the bid documents may do so online at http://louisvillemsd.bonfirehub.com/portal or at the following locations: Builders Exchange of Louisville, Inc., 2300 Meadow Drive; Associated Builders & Contractors of Kentuckiana, 1810 Taylor Avenue; and F. W. Dodge, 1812 Taylor Avenue; all located in Louisville, Kentucky; and the Associated General Contractors of Kentucky, 2321 Fortune Drive, Suite 112, Lexington, Kentucky.